dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeArtisanTableRowsCount()`

-Check if the artisan output table rows count doesn't equal to the specified value:
+Assert that the artisan output table doesn't have the given number of data rows:

 ```php
 $this->dontSeeArtisanTableRowsCount(5);